TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.2-live-cluster-performance-dashboard/_index.md

 - If a single ESXi host is displaying a different color across 3 heat maps, it indicates imbalance between CPU and memory resources in the host.

 For NOC Operator, drill down by selecting one of the ESXi on the heat map
-- The “Trends of selected ESXi Host” will automatically show the performance counters
+- The "Trends of selected ESXi Host" will automatically show the performance counters
 - It's showing from all 3 heat maps, so you can correlate.
 To hide any metric, simply click on its name on the legend.

 As part of the deployment, it is best that you configure auto rotate among the NOC dashboard.
 If you only want to show 1 dashboard, you can remove vRealize Operations menu by using URL sharing feature.
 This will make the overall UI clean, enabling viewers to just focus on the dashboard.

 ## Points to Note

 If you have the screen real estate, add a Heat Map for Disk Latency.
-Use the counter “Percentage of Consumers facing Disk Latency (%)”.
+Use the counter "Percentage of Consumers facing Disk Latency (%)".
 It is part of datastore object, not cluster, as a VM in a cluster can have disks across multiple datastores.
 Organize this storage performance by data center and not by cluster.